 Optional Redemption.
 The Series 2026 Bonds are subject to redemption prior to maturity on any date, in whole or in part, at the option of the Issuer, in chronological order of maturity, upon not less than thirty (30) nor more than sixty (60) days’ prior written notice to the Owner(s) of the Series 2026 Bonds to be redeemed at a redemption price equal to 100% of the principal amount of the Series 2026 Bonds to be redeemed plus accrued interest, including any default interest, thereon to the date of redemption.

-Extraordinary Optional Redemption.
-The Series 2026 Bonds are also subject to a one-time redemption in an amount not to exceed one million five hundred thousand dollars ($1,500,000) on any date prior to [________] (the Extraordinary Optional Redemption is not valid and cannot be exercised after [_________]), at the option of the Issuer, in pro rata amounts from each maturity to create a “strip” call from all maturities upon not less than thirty (30) nor more than sixty (60) days’ prior written notice to the Owners of the Series 2026 Bonds to be redeemed, plus accrued interest, including any default interest, thereon to the redemption date.

 Execution of Bonds

 .
 The Mayor is hereby authorized to execute by facsimile or manual signature the Series 2026 Bonds and the City Recorder to countersign by facsimile or manual signature the Series 2026 Bonds and to have imprinted, engraved, lithographed, stamped or otherwise placed on the Series 2026 Bonds a facsimile of the official seal of the Issuer, and the Trustee shall manually authenticate the Series 2026 Bonds.